GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 ### How will users find my extension? {: #faq-gen-09 }

-The Chrome Web Store will surface extensions in a variety of ways.
+The Chrome Web Store will bring extensions to the attention of users in a variety of ways.
 Of course, each extension gets a page in the store, which will be searchable via the store and other search engines.
 There will be category lists in the store, as well as a variety of curated and algorithmically generated lists.
 We recommend that you broadly promote your extension, through marketing websites and other means, so that